The Discovery of Guiana

 The Discovery of Guiana is a book by Sir Walter Raleigh, who wrote this account one year after his 1595 journey to Guiana, the Venezuelan region of Guayana.
 He also visited Trinidad.
 The book includes some material of a factual nature, but postulates the existence of a gold-rich civilisation (El Dorado) on the basis of little evidence.

 Full title

-As was common practice in this time period, The Discovery of Guiana was not the actual name at the time of its publication.
+As was common practice in this time period, The Discovery of Guiana had a longer name.
 It was actually called The discovery of the large, rich, and beautiful Empire of Guiana, with a relation of the great and golden city of Manoa (which the Spaniards call El Dorado).
 However, today it is generally simply referred to as The Discovery of Guiana.